godotengine/godot-docs/reference/custom_modules_in_c++.rst

 you won't be able to play you project from within the editor.

-On top of that, it would be nice to be able to select whether to compile our module as shared library (for development) or as a par of the godot binary (for release).
+On top of that, it would be nice to be able to select whether to compile our module as shared library (for development) or as a part of the godot binary (for release).
 To do that we can define a custom flag to be passed to SCons using the `ARGUMENT` command: